solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 ## Scaling the server

+Azure Database for PostgreSQL Flexible Server supports both vertical and horizontal scaling options.

+### Vertical Scaling

+You can scale vertically by adding more resources to the Flexible server instance, such as increasing the instance-assigned number of CPUs and memory.
+Network throughput of your instance depends on the values you choose for CPU and memory.
+Once a Flexible server instance is created, you can independently change the CPU (vCores), the amount of storage, and the backup retention period.
+The number of vCores can be scaled up or down.
+The storage size however can only be increased.
+In addition, You can scale the backup retention period up or down from 7 to 35 days.
+The resources can be scaled using multiple tools, for instance, Azure portal or the Azure CLI.

 Within the tier, it is possible to scale cores and memory to the minimum and maximum [limits](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-pricing-tiers) allowed in that tier.
 If monitoring shows a continual maxing out of CPU or memory, scale up to meet demand.

 You can also adjust the IOPS for better transactions per second (TPS) performance.
 You can use an [Azure CLI script](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/scripts/sample-cli-monitor-and-scale) to monitor relevant metrics and scale the server.

+### Horizontal Scaling

+You scale horizontally by creating read replicas.
+Read replicas let you scale your read workloads onto separate flexible server instance without affecting the performance and availability of the primary instance.

 ## Azure Database for PostgreSQL Flexible Server memory recommendations